novoda/sqlite-provider/README.md

 ## Description

-sqlite-provider implements a ContentProvider for you that allows database access using [Uri][1]'s The library is meant to augment the ContentProvider interface to fit SQLite in a more pronounced way.
-The aim is to set convention on queries via URI.
+sqlite-provider implements a ContentProvider for you that allows database access using [Uri][1]s The library is meant to augment the ContentProvider interface to fit SQLite in a more pronounced way.
+The aim is to set convention on queries via Uris.

 ## Adding to your project